eternallystuckinaloop/eternallystuckinaloop/README.md

 I'm an introvert!! ( pls remember D: )

-!!-> I am interest in a lot of things like drawing, listening to music,..etc
+!!-> I am interest in a lot of things like drawing, listening to music, playing minesweeper,..etc

 MY BIRTHDAY!! : May 30th :D